DavidBThomp/WEB250-David-Thompson/README.md

 ## Assignment 3

 In this session, I learned about processing requests and updating webpages so that users can get feedback.
 To do this, I had to learn about how to put forms using templates so that the feedback and be seen.
 I also learned about GET and POST requests which are used to get information from a specified source and then to send data back and update a resource.
 Creating these forms will help me in the future by having the ability to collect and store data that users provide.
 I can also make it so that inputs have responses so that inputs aren't repeated.

+## Assignment 4

+This assignment taught me how to use requests and loops in a way that allows me to intake multiple inputs and store the data using express.
+I learned about a key function of hidden elements and the ability to templates to interact with the webpage more dynamically.
+In the future, I will be able to use these techniques to have pages that intake multiple inputs.
+Adding input validation would allow for more complex things to be processed.
+This also allowed me understand the differences between GET and POST requests a bit more and why they are used in certain cases.